touchlesscode/exo/packages/gatsby-starter-textkit-widget/README.md

 This project comes with a Contentful setup command `npm run setup`.

 This command will ask you for a space ID, and access tokens for the Contentful Management and Delivery API and then import the needed content model into the space you define and write a config file (`.env`).

-### Set up Mailchimp

-If you want to use built-in integration with Mailchimp, please provide your unique endpoind URL in the `.env` file (`MAILCHIMP_ENDPOINT` variable).

-Follow [this instruction](https://www.gatsbyjs.org/packages/gatsby-plugin-mailchimp/?=mailchimp#mailchimp-endpoint) to get the endpoint value.

 ## Crucial Commands